megseekosh/dsp_tutorials/README.md

 ### 5. Digital Filters
 Topics covered: *Finite impulse response filters, Moving average filters, convolution, low-pass filters, filter order, windowing, band-pass filters, high-pass filters, pre-emphasis, scaling gain, speech perception & production filters*
 ### 6. Vocoders
-(bonus chapter that is actually covered in this paper:
+Bonus chapter that is actually covered in this paper:
 Cychosz, M., Winn, M., & Goupell, M. (to appear).
 How to vocode: Using vocoders for cochlear implant research. *Journal of the Acoustical Society of America* [https://osf.io/preprints/psyarxiv/yrqnu]
      and the affiliated Github repository: [https://github.com/ListenLab/Vocoder]

 If you use any of the materials, please cite this repository: